aws-solutions/media-services-application-mapper/INSTALL.md

 ## Requirements for MSAM

-* Amazon Web Services account with root or Administrator permissions
+* Amazon Web Services account with root or Administrator permissions, **or**
+* IAM user with the MSAM installation policy applied to the user's permissions

 * Google Chrome, Mozilla Firefox, Safari or another current browser with JavaScript enabled